 About

 My research covers different areas of health including oral health, mental health, cardiovascular diseases, occupational violence prevention, consumer preferences for cancer follow-up care and emergency services.
 I collaborate with researchers, clinical experts, qualitative experts, online survey companies and healthcare institutions to evaluate the effectiveness of healthcare interventions in both hospital and community settings.
-The application of economic evaluations to assess the cost-effectiveness of healthcare interventions benefits policy decisions and provides more effective healthcare services.

 Research interests